gbhn/TrustTunnel/README.md

   "threads_number": Default(number of CPUs),
   /// The address to listen on
   "listen_address": Default("0.0.0.0:433"),
-  /// The TLS host info for traffic tunneling.
+  /// The TLS hosts for traffic tunneling.
-  /// The host name MUST differ from the pinging, speed testing and reverse proxy hosts.
+  /// The host names MUST differ from the pinging, speed testing and reverse proxy hosts.
+  "tunnel_tls_hosts": [
-  "tunnel_tls_host_info": {
+    {
       "hostname": "localhost",
       /// Path to a file containing the certificate chain "cert_chain_path": "cert.pem",
       /// Path to a file containing the private key.
       /// May be equal to `cert_chain_path` if it contains both of them.
       "private_key_path": "key.pem"
     },
+    ...
+  ],
-  /// The TLS host info for HTTPS pinging.
+  /// The TLS hosts for HTTPS pinging.
-  /// With this one set up the endpoint will respond with `200 OK` to HTTPS `GET` requests
+  /// With this one set up the endpoint responds with `200 OK` to HTTPS `GET` requests
-  /// to the specified domain.
+  /// to the specified domains.
-  /// The host name MUST differ from the tunneling host and reverse proxy ones.
+  /// The host names MUST differ from the tunneling, speed testing and reverse proxy hosts.
+  "ping_tls_hosts": [
-  "ping_tls_host_info": {
+    {
       "hostname": "ping.localhost",
       "cert_chain_path": "cert.pem",
       "private_key_path": "key.pem"
     },
+    ...
+  ],
-  /// The TLS host info for speed testing.
+  /// The TLS hosts for speed testing.
-  /// With this one set up the endpoint accepts connections to the specified host and
+  /// With this one set up the endpoint accepts connections to the specified hosts and
   /// handles HTTP requests in the following way:
   ///     * `GET` requests with `/Nmb.bin` path (where `N` is 1 to 100, e.g. `/100mb.bin`)
   ///       are considered as download speedtest transferring `N` megabytes to a client
   ///     * `POST` requests with `/upload.html` path and `Content-Length: N`
   ///       are considered as upload speedtest receiving `N` bytes from a client,
   ///       where `N` is up to 120 * 1024 * 1024 bytes
-  /// The host name MUST differ from the tunneling, pinging and reverse proxy hosts.
+  /// The host names MUST differ from the tunneling, pinging and reverse proxy hosts.
+  "speed_tls_hosts": [
-  "speed_tls_host_info": {
+    {
       "hostname": "speed.localhost",
       "cert_chain_path": "cert.pem",
       "private_key_path": "key.pem"
     },
+    ...
+  ],
   /// The reverse proxy settings.
   /// With this one set up the endpoint does TLS termination on such connections and
   /// translates HTTP/x traffic into HTTP/1.1 protocol towards the server and back